Siege of Fort Watson: Siege

 John Watson, the commander of the fort, had gone to Lord Rawdon at Camden, and left Lieutenant James McKay in command of 120 men.
 When Marion and Lee first approached the fort on April 16, their thought was to cut off the fort's water supply, as there was no decent cover near the fort for attack or sniping.
 While they successfully denied the fort access to the nearby lake, the garrison dug a well, frustrating that plan.

-One of Gen. Marion's subordinates, Major Hezikiah Maham, then came up with the idea of building a log tower of green pine with sufficient height and thickness to allow protected sharpshooters in the nest up top to fire into the fort.
+One of Marion's subordinates, Major Hezikiah Maham, then came up with the idea of building a log tower of green pine with sufficient height and thickness to allow protected sharpshooters in the nest up top to fire into the fort.
 After several days' preparation off-site, the approximately 30 ft tower was brought within effective firing range and erected on the night of April 22.
 The next day the Americans attacked, with riflemen shooting into the fort, forcing the defenders off the walls.
 Simultaneously, two forlorn hope parties attacked and successfully scaled them, forcing the surrender of the garrison shortly thereafter.

 Aftermath

 The victory broke one link in the chain of communications and supply outposts between Charleston and Camden.
 Lee and Marion next chased after Watson, to whom Rawdon had given 500 men and the task of chasing down Marion, at least until it became known that Lee had joined with Marion, turning the tables.
 Since Greene's destination was Camden, he wanted to prevent Watson from rejoining Rawdon before he got there.
-In this Lee and Marion were successful; Rawdon, concerned about his supply line, battled Greene at Hobkirk's Hill north of Camden without the benefit of Watson's men.
+In this, Lee and Marion were successful; Rawdon, concerned about his supply line, battled Greene at Hobkirk's Hill north of Camden without the benefit of Watson's men.
 Rawdon, although he won the battlefield, later withdrew to Charleston.